David E Jacobs

 Stanford, CA 94305

-I'm a PhD candidate of computer science at Stanford University working in Marc Levoy's computational photography research group.
-I earned an MS in computer science at Stanford University in 2010 and a BS in electrical engineering and computer science at UC Berkeley in 2008.
-I expect to graduate from Stanford in December 2014 and am actively looking for industry research or engineering positions following graduation.
+I'm formerly a PhD student of computer science at Stanford University working in Marc Levoy's computational photography research group.
+I earned a PhD and an MS in computer science at Stanford University in 2015 and 2010, respectively, and a BS in electrical engineering and computer science at UC Berkeley in 2008.
+In January 2015 I joined Google as a software engineer.

 IEEE Workshop on Mobile Vision, in conjunction with CVPR 2014, June 2014.